nlenno1/nick-lennon-drummer-ms1/README.md

 ### Header
 - Company logo - establishes the website identity and doubles as the home button for only the phone breakpoint
-- Navbar links with icons
+- Navbar links with icons provides easy navigation to the desired information.
 - Fix Navbar to the top of the screen to allow quick navigation at all times
+- Contact Modal to display all needed contact information quickly and giving the user a quick way to send the client an email.
 ### Footer
-- Footer  doubles as contact information (until contact page is implimented on next release)
+- Footer reienforces the contact information to support the Contact Modal (until contact page is implimented on next release)
+- Footer email address is a link to open the users email software with a preformed email ready to edit and send to make contact easier.
 - Sign Up For Newsletter (not currently linked to a mailing server but it will be implemented on next release)
 - Site Map (only on Desktop breakpoint) to allow easier easier acces to specific information and some exploration
 ### index.html